RepoBug-UX/BeantownShowdown/README.md

 The frontend is designed for scalability, accessibility, and ease of use, with responsive design and integrations with Web3 technologies.

+## Libraries & Tools Used

+- **Wagmi**: A React hooks library for Ethereum used for wallet connection and account management.
+- **RainbowKit**: Provides the wallet connection button (ConnectButton) for easy wallet interactions.
+- **AvaCloud SDK**: Used to integrate Avalanche blockchain functionality with `@avalabs/avacloud-sdk`.
+- **Fuji Testnet**: A development and testing environment for deploying and testing smart contracts.

 ## Steps to Launch Snowball on Avalanche’s Layer 1 (L1)

 ### Step 1: Create Snowball Blockchain